sousou15/Backdoor/README.md

 MaatReverse: Establishes a covert reverse connection, enabling communication from the target to the operator's server.
 Reverse shell.

-Hestia: Creates a concealed interface for secure file retrieval from the target system, ensuring stealthy data extraction.
+Hestia: Creates a concealed interface for secure file retrieval from the target system.
+It has 2 modules, one with public ip checker and the other only resolves local hosts.
 Server.
 Port: 5000

 Loki: Allows file downloads from target systems.
 Server.
 Port: 8000